ace-lab/pl-ucb-faded-parsons/elements/pl-faded-parsons/GeneratorREADME.md

      - These special forms are the only comments removed from the answer
  - Regions are begun and ended by `## {region name} ##`
      - A maximum of one region may be open at a time
-     - Regions must be closed before the end of the source
+     - Regions must be closed before the end of the file
      - All text in a region is only copied into that region
      - Text will be copied into a new file with the regions name in the question directory, excluding these special regions: